Second gentleman Doug Emhoff acknowledges affair contributed to breakup for first marriage

 Emhoff and Harris met on a blind date in 2013 and married the following year.
 It was her first marriage and his second.
 Harris’ stepchildren, Ella and Cole Emhoff, were teenagers when their father remarried.

-Kerstin Emhoff has spoken positively of Harris as a “co-parent” of her daughters and as “loving, nurturing, fiercely protecting and always present.”
+Kerstin Emhoff has spoken positively of Harris as a “co-parent” of her daughter and son and as “loving, nurturing, fiercely protecting and always present.”
 She issued a statement supporting her ex-husband after he acknowledged the affair.

 “Doug and I decided to end our marriage for a variety of reasons, many years ago,” she said.
 “He is a great father to our kids, continues to be a great friend to me and I am really proud of the warm and supportive blended family Doug, Kamala, and I have built together.”

-Note: This story was first published on Aug.
-3, 2024.
-It was updated on Aug.
-5, 2024, to correct a reference to Emhoff’s children.
-He and his first wife share a daughter and a son, not two daughters.